-- Acknowledging your reality.
-This starts with being mindful of your body and thoughts.
+- Acknowledging your reality, beginning with being mindful of your body and thoughts;

-- Observing your mind as it wanders, and then accepting each thought that pops into your mind
+- Observing your mind and recognizing each thought that arises without judging or manipulating it;

-- Coming back to the object of meditation, generally the breath
+- Coming back to the object of meditation, such as the breath; and

 - Learning to rest in and appreciate the present moment.

-This technique allows you to combine concentration with awareness.
-You simply require a good meditation posture, a straight back and a willingness to be honest with yourself.
-The focus of mindfulness meditation is the breath; impartial observation of physical sensations is another common technique.
-Whenever you find your thoughts wandering, just notice them, without judgment, and then return your attention to your breath.
-It’s a great way to reduce depression, stress, and anxiety.
+Mindfulness combines concentration with awareness.
+All that’s required is a disciplined meditation posture, a straight back, and a willingness to be honest with yourself.
+The best-known focus of mindfulness meditation is the breath; impartial observation of physical sensations is another common technique.
+Whenever you find your thoughts wandering, simply notice them without judgment, and bring your attention back to your breath.
+Mindfulness practice has been shown to reduce depression, stress, and anxiety.
 In addition, it fosters resilience, a timely quality that helps you cope with difficult situations without losing your peace of mind.

 3. Movement Meditation

-Unlike other forms of meditation which require you to be in one position, movement meditation focuses on the body in motion.
-Walking meditation is one form of mindful movement; this technique can also be associated with yoga or tai chi and other martial arts or forms of mindful movement.
-It is important to have a commitment to some form of physical discipline.
-Once you are grounded in being present in your body, you can expand your awareness to include just about anything – gardening, walking in the woods, washing and performing other subtle forms of motion.
-In each case, the movement of your body is the object of this meditation.
+Many forms of meditation encourage you to remain in one position, but movement meditation focuses on the body in motion.
+Walking meditation is one form of mindful movement; this technique can also be associated with yoga or tai chi and other martial arts.
+Having a commitment to some form of physical discipline is very beneficial.
+Once you are able to be present in your body during movement meditation, you can expand your awareness to include just about anything that keeps you moving: gardening, walking the dog, washing up, playing golf, etc. In each case, the movement of your body is the object of meditation.

-This technique can be combined with mindfulness sitting meditation and is great for people who have trouble sitting still as well as for those who naturally find it easier to concentrate while they’re moving.
+This technique can be combined with mindful sitting meditation.
+It can be a good choice for people who have trouble sitting still for long periods, as well as for those who naturally find it easier to concentrate while they’re moving.

 4. Focused Meditation